About Us/Repertoire

 Our expansive and progressive repertoire caters to a wide spectrum of musical tastes, curated meticulously to meet the demands of our flexible concert performances.
 Eschewing traditional attire, we opt for modern cut suits or smart/casual ensembles, embodying a contemporary approach to choral presentation.
 Constantly rejuvenating our sound, we incorporate new and exciting music for lower voices, complemented by occasional hymns but extending far beyond to encompass classical, jazz, pop, and opera genres.
 Praised as “the future of male voice singing,” we continuously strive for excellence, as evidenced by our diverse and dynamic repertoire.
 See our review page to see what others think of the choir.

-At the helm of our operations, we boast a dedicated elected committee overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson, Roger Holland, Philip Miles, and John Sellers.
+At the helm of our operations, we boast a dedicated elected committee overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson and Philip Miles.
 Committed to our charitable mission as a registered charity, and buoyed by generous sponsorship, Carlton Male Voice Choir remains steadfast in its pursuit of musical excellence and community enrichment.

 Discover our recent endeavors by exploring any of our social media links located at the bottom of this page.

 We are dedicated to fostering an inclusive environment that welcomes individuals with lower voice registers, ensuring fairness and equality for all.
-With a diverse membership of approximately 60 singers spanning various ages from 20 upwards and representing different sexual orientations, our choir continually attracts new members, securing its future and ensuring its enduring legacy.
+With a diverse membership of approximately 70 singers spanning various ages from 20 upwards and representing different sexual orientations, our choir continually attracts new members, securing its future and ensuring its enduring legacy.
 It is our priority to mirror the diversity of the community we serve, thus extending a warm welcome to all.
+It is a safe place for all with a low voice (tenor/bass) to sing and perform fabulous music whilst forming friendships.

 Our choir comprises four sections: First Tenor, Second Tenor, Baritone, and Bass (TTBB).
 All members undergo auditions following a probationary period, providing opportunities to enhance their musical skills and vocal development.
 We are committed to nurturing talent and facilitating personal growth within our choir community.